TJ-Abbing/VH-Coach/README.md

 # Run project
-Run the following commands to run the project;
+Run the following command to run the project;
-- cd VH-Coach
 - npx expo start